doug-holtsinger/WirelessSensor/README.md

 - Fix raspberry pi connection MTU issue
 - cleanup BLE code to remove junk
 - Remove / replace HRS and other remnants
+- Improve performance, being aware of battery life
+- Improve response time when using Connect mode, decrease Notification buffer size?
 9) BLE application
+Change debug code to allow debug data to be selectively passed over BLE using a bit mask.
 10) Battery Power
 11) Prototype Board
 12) Remove requirements for Serial Port and SEGGER Debugger for general use